fluid-project/fluid-launcher/README.md

 # gpii-launcher

-This package provides a `gpii.launcher` [Fluid component](http://docs.fluidproject.org/infusion/development/UnderstandingInfusionComponents.html) that standardizes the launching of fluid components with custom options.
+This package provides a `gpii.launcher` [Fluid component](http://docs.fluidproject.org/infusion/development/UnderstandingInfusionComponents.html) that standardizes the launching of Fluid components with custom options.
 The component is based on [yargs](http://yargs.js.org/) and [Kettle](https://github.com/fluid-project/kettle).

 # `gpii.launcher`